 Benzene is commonly found in the environment.
+Industrial processes are the main sources of benzene in the environment.
 Benzene levels in the air can be elevated by emissions from burning coal and oil, benzene waste and storage operations, motor vehicle exhaust, and evaporation from gasoline service stations.
 Tobacco smoke is another source of benzene in air, particularly indoors.
 Industrial discharge, disposal of products containing benzene, and gasoline leaks from underground storage tanks release benzene into water and soil.